forgery810/fl-studio-alesis-vixx/README.md

 ##       Mixer Mode

 -  When the mixer is focused again the mod wheel will scroll through the tracks.
-Mute and solo will work accordingly.
-The knobs will control the track level for each initially.
+Enter toggles mute for the selected channel and solo works as expected.
+The knobs will control the track level for corresponding track.
-   If the master track is highligthed the first knob will control master and the second knob will control the first track etc but will revert back to the standard setup once        another track is selected.
+   If the master track is highlighted any knob will control the master volume but will revert back to the standard setup once another track is selected.
 The knob must first equal the tracks current position before it engages to prevent jumping of values.
 Pressing the step/mixer options button will change the mode.
 Panning mode will change the knob control to panning with the same behaviour as the level control.
-Mute mode makes the buttons of the first row mute their      respsective track.
-(This mode will likely be removed in a later version or replaced with control over record arming.)

 ##      Channel Mode

 - When the channel window is focused, the mod wheel controls channel selection.
 As with the mixer, mute and solo work as well as the knob control over channel volume.

 - Pressing the pad mode button will rotate through the pad options.
 Standard plays the selected channels notes as expected.
 Step mode controls the selected channel as a
   16 step sequencer.
-In channel mode each pad individually controls up to the first 16 channels.
+In pad per channel mode each pad individually controls up to the first 16 channels.

   ##       - Step Sequencer Mode